Airport Body Scanners

 Do you use a mobile phone?
 How about wireless internet?
 Body scanners to be used in Australia will only use non-ionising millimetre-wave technology.
 Millimetre-waves are radiofrequency energy in the gigahertz bands, similar to that emitted by mobile phones.
 The lower intensity of the millimetre-waves and short duration of the scan means that the person being scanned is exposed to much less energy than is the case with other everyday devices.

 One body scan emits 10,000 times less radio frequency energy than an average mobile phone call, which is significantly less than the maximum permissible exposure levels for the public set by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).

 The Government will not allow body scanners that use ionising radiation, such as X-ray technology, for aviation security screening purposes.

-To protect the privacy of the travelling public, it will be a requirement that body scanners deployed in Australia must be equipped with privacy enhancements.
-The current generation body scanner is equipped with automatic threat recognition technology.
-This removes the need for screening officers to view detailed or ‘naked’ images and instead highlights areas of concern on a generic ‘stick’ figure.
-In addition, the body scanner is not able to store personal information about passengers or the screen display generated from individual scans
+To protect the privacy of the travelling public, body scanners deployed in Australia must be equipped with privacy enhancements.
+The current generation body scanner is equipped with automatic threat recognition technology, which removes any opportunity to view detailed or ‘naked’ images and instead highlights areas of concern on a generic ‘stick’ figure.
+In addition, the body scanner cannot store personal information about passengers or the screen display generated from individual scans.

 Body Scanner Trial